 Complaints Policy

-1. Our aim is to give you a good service at all times.
+- Our aim is to give you a good service at all times.
 However, if you have a complaint you are invited to let us know as soon as possible.
-It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.
+It is not necessary to involve solicitors in order to make your complaint, but you are free to do so should you wish.

-2. Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has time limits in which a complaint must be raised with them.
-From 1 April 2023 the time limits are:a.
-The complainant must refer the complaint to the Legal Ombudsman no later than one year from the act/omission, or one year from when the complainant should reasonably have known there was cause for complaint.b.
-The complainant must also refer the complaint to the Legal Ombudsman within six months of the complaint receiving a final response from their lawyer, if that response complies with the requirements in rule 4.4 of the Scheme Rules (which requires the response to include prominently an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied, and the provision of full contact details for the Ombudsman and a warning that the complaint must be referred to them within six months).
+- b) The complainant must also refer the complaint to the Legal Ombudsman within six months of the complaint receiving a final response from their lawyer, if that response complies with the requirements in rule 4.4 of the Scheme Rules (which requires the 28 response to include prominently an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied, and the provision of full contact details for the Ombudsman and a warning that the complaint must be referred to them within six months).

-3. Chambers must have regard to that timeframe when deciding whether they are able to investigate your complaint.
+- Chambers must have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not therefore usually deal with complaints that fall outside of the Legal Ombudsman’s time limits.
-The Ombudsman can extend the time limit if it considers that it is fair and reasonable to do so.
+The Ombudsman can extend the time limit in exceptional circumstances.

-5. It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
+- It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of chambers to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the BSB.
 Therefore, chambers will make an initial assessment of the complaint and if they feel that the issues raised cannot be satisfactorily resolved through the chambers complaints process they will refer you to the BSB.
+Complaints made by telephone/video call/other formats.

 Complaints Made by Telephone

-1. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
-However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the chambers complaints procedure to deal with complaints – Keith Willmore, Chief Clerk.
-If the complaint is about the Chief Clerk telephone the Head of Chambers – Tina Harrington.
+- However, if you would rather speak initially on the telephone, video call, or other format that suits your preference and information needs, about your complaint, then please engage the individual nominated under the chambers complaints procedure to deal with complaints – Keith Willmore, Chief Clerk.
+If the complaint is about the Chief Clerk – Keith Willmore, please telephone or email (to arrange video calls) Head of Chambers – Tina Harrington.
 The person you contact will make a note of the details of your complaint and what you would like to have done about it.
 They will discuss your concerns with you and aim to resolve them.
-If the matter is resolved they will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
+If the matter is resolved, they will record the outcome check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 Complaints made in Writing